Toll-free telephone numbers in the North American Numbering Plan: History

-The toll-free long distance market was opened to competition after 1986 and a RespOrg system instituted in 1993 to provide toll-free number portability between rival carriers using the SMS/800 database.
+Prior to the toll-free long distance market was opened to competition after 1986, a customer may have had a multi-carrier toll free number assigned by the Local Exchange Company for intrastate callers and an order placed with a long distance company for interstate callers.
+A RespOrg system was implemented in 1993 to provide toll-free number portability between rival carriers using the SMS/800 database.
 Open competition also brought an end to the pattern of long distance subsidizing local service, bringing per-minute charges down to levels where any business could afford to take orders using an 800-number.

-Originally, 800 service in the US and 800 service in Canada were isolated from each other, but in 1984, an agreement between carriers in the two countries allowed the numbers in each country to be accessible to the other; providers of 800 service were able to add zones to cover the expanded areas able to be offered.
-The arrival of Advanced 800 Service meant that numbers originally limited to use in Canada became available to American customers, and vice versa.
+Originally, 800 service in the US and 800 service in Canada were isolated from each other, but in 1984, an agreement between carriers in the two countries allowed the numbers in each country to be accessible to the other.
+Providers of 800 service were able to add zones to cover the expanded areas able to be offered.
+However, toll free numbers in the format of 800-NX2-XXXX may have been working for different customers in the US and Canada and not able to be extended beyond that country's border until the corresponding number became spare and assignable.

 Assignment

 Toll-free telephone numbers in the NANP are regulated by the Code of Federal Regulations (CFR) Part 52 Section 101.
 RespOrgs assign the numbers in the SMS/800 database.
-SMS/800, Inc. administers this database as the Number Administration and Service Center, as a subcontractor for the Federal Communications Commission (FCC).
+This database is administered by the Number Administration and Service Center (NASC), a service contracted to a private entity by the Federal Communications Commission.

 The SMS/800 database and RespOrg structure are used in the U.S. and Canada.
 A few specific exchanges remain reserved or are assigned to specific North American Numbering Plan countries which do not draw numbers from the SMS/800 pool: